The times are changing and this change is felt in the entertainment Industry too! There are questions often asked what is the future of entertainment?

 With the introduction of AR technology, print publications like magazines and newspapers could experience a new life.
 The current reading habits are popular among the affluent and older individuals; AR technology could make reading become an attractive takeaway for the younger generation.

 Through Augmented Reality, both additional content and functionality can be enabled.
 In the current scenario, some newspapers and magazines, have already experimented with enabling ticket buying when AR features are activated through the reader’s mobile phone.
-AR also gives a new lease of life to newspaper advertising allowing them to offer new and catchy experience to the end buyer.
+AR also gives a new lease of life to newspaper advertising allowing them to offer a new and catchy experience to the end buyer.

 AR would help into the creation of specialized print publications, in the future times to come.
 While such technology is into the development stage, it is unclear whether its reception will be positive enough, as the transformative potential of the technology is huge.